noah-castro/noah-castro/README.md

 Noah Castro, Brazillian, 19 years.
-PArticipated on the 42 SP Basecamp.
+Participated on the 42 SP Basecamp.
 Cadet at 42SP